zhangzewei/my-notes/story/core-mind/use-tailwind-in-atomic-design-methodology.md

 }
 ```

-then we well use it like this.
+then we can use it like this.

 ```jsx
 function ShopingCard() {